GTK-lab/SpliCeAT/majiq/README.md

 base_path <- getwd()
 ```

-2. Upload your experimental design csv file in `input` directory as follows:
+2. Upload these 2 files in the `input` directory as follows:

+`design.csv` : experimental design

 | sample | design    | genome | strand  |
 | ------ | ------    | ------ | ------  |